-1951 Birthday of actress Lillias White, whose Broadway appearances include Effie White in Dreamgirls, Miss Jones in How to Succeed in Business Without Really Trying and Funmilayo Anikulapo-Kuti in Fela!.
-She will win the Tony Award for her performance as Sonja in The Life.
+1951 Birthday of Lillias White, whose Broadway appearances include Effie White in Dreamgirls, Miss Jones in How to Succeed in Business Without Really Trying, and Funmilayo Anikulapo-Kuti in Fela!
+In 1997, she wins a Tony Award for her performance as Sonja in The Life.

-1955 The Shakespeare Memorial Theatre Company opens its production of Much Ado About Nothing today at London's Palace Theatre.
-John Gielgud directs and stars, opposite Peggy Ashcroft, in the Shakespeare comedy.
-Much Ado will be followed on July 26 by a production of King Lear.
+1955 The Shakespeare Memorial Theatre Company opens its production of Much Ado About Nothing at London's Palace Theatre.
+John Gielgud directs and stars, opposite Peggy Ashcroft.
+Much Ado is followed on July 26 by a production of King Lear.

 2012 Cate Blanchett and Richard Roxburgh lead the Sydney Theatre Company production of Anton Chekhov's Uncle Vanya, opening at New York City Center for a ten-performance run as part of the Lincoln Center Festival.
 Directed by Tamás Ascher, the production stars Blanchett as Yelena with Roxburgh in the title role.

 2015 Theodore Bikel, a stage and film actor who played Captain Von Trapp in the original Broadway production of The Sound of Music, dies at age 91.
 Mr. Bikel received Tony nominations for his performances in The Sound of Music and The Rope Dancers, and played the role of Tevye in Fiddler on the Roof more than 2,000 times on tour and at various venues.